10-Q 1 form10-q.htm

 NET LOSS PER SHARE

 Basic loss per share is computed as net loss divided by the weighted average number of common shares outstanding for the period.
 Diluted loss per share reflects the potential dilution that could occur from common shares issuable through stock options, warrants and other convertible securities using the treasury stock method.
-The total amount of anti-dilutive stock options not included in the loss per share calculation was 3,506,616 for February 29, 2024, and 2,336,116 for February 28, 2023, respectively.
+The total amount of anti-dilutive stock options not included in the loss per share calculation at August 31, 2024 and 2023 was 3,306,116 and 2,363,116, respectively.

 RECENT ACCOUNTING PRONOUNCEMENTS